theoxylo/minecraft_mod_thx/README.txt

     SERVER INSTALLATION
     -------------------

-    1. Install SDK's ModLoaderMp 1.2.3v1 server and test.
+    1. Install SDK's ModLoaderMp server and test.
 This involves adding the class files to your minecraft_server.jar file and NOT deleting META-INF.
 Please visit the official topic for detailed instructions and support:

         http://www.minecraftforum.net/index.php?showtopic=86765

     2. Then add the server THX mod files from the above server download to your minecraft_server.jar.
-Alternate method: add just the jh.class file to your minecraft_server.jar and then put the zip download file into the server 'mods' folder.
+Alternate method: add just the jj.class file to your minecraft_server.jar and then put the zip download file into the server 'mods' folder.

     3. After running at least once, check out the options in file '.minecraft/mod_thx_server.options' for controls and other settings (see below for annotated listing).